Dealing with flexible working requests

 5 top tips for dealing with flexible working requests

-With technology increasingly enabling flexible working practices, flexible working requests are becoming more common.
-Ranging from employees working from home on occasion to altering their start and finish times to reducing their hours, statistics suggest that employees increasingly expect and value flexible working.
+With technology increasingly enabling flexible working practices and many employees benefitting from working from home or flexing their hours during the COVID-19 pandemic, flexible working requests are becoming more common.
+Ranging from employees working from home to altering their start and finish times to reducing their hours, statistics consistently confirm that employees increasingly expect and value flexible working.

 Enabling flexible working has been shown to provide significant benefits to employers, reducing absenteeism and stress at work and increasing job satisfaction and in turn staff retention.

 Whether dealing with flexible working requests has now become second nature in your organisation, or you are considering your first formal request, it is always useful to refresh yourself as to the process.
 We’ve set out our top 5 tips for dealing with flexible working requests below.

 1. Always deal with requests promptly and in line with the required time limits

 For formal flexible working requests you must complete the process to consider the employee’s request and provide an outcome within three months of receiving the request, unless the employee otherwise agrees to extend the time.

 Whilst three months seems like a long period, this can quickly go by, particularly if the employee is absent from the workplace, for example on maternity leave and it takes time to arrange a convenient time to meet with the employee.
 Acknowledge flexible working requests promptly and aim to arrange an initial meeting with the employee as soon as possible, to allow plenty of time for you to subsequently consider the request and propose and discuss any alternatives with the employee.
 The ACAS Code of Practice on flexible working requests provides helpful guidance for employers on best practice.

 2. Carefully consider the grounds when refusing requests